Low-overhead fault-tolerant quantum computation by gauging logical operators

-\textit{Gauging measurement}--- We now present the procedure to measure a logical operator via gauging.
-This procedure is summarized in Algorithm~\ref{alg:GaugeLogical}.
+\textbf{Gauging measurement} --- We now present the procedure to measure a logical operator via gauging.
 We focus on the task of measuring a logical representative $L$ in an $[[n,k,d]]$ qLDPC stabilizer code on qubits specified by checks $\{s_i\}$~\cite{gottesman1997stabilizer}.
-By choosing an appropriate basis for each qubit we ensure that $L$ is a product of Pauli-$X$ matrices without loss of generality.
-We view $L$ as a symmetry of the code by identifying the codespace with the groundspace of the Hamiltonan $H=-\sum_i s_i$ and noting that $L$ commutes with every stabilizer.
-From this point of view it is natural to project into an eigenspace of $L$ by gauging it.
+Choosing an appropriate basis for each qubit, we ensure that $L$ is a product of Pauli-$X$ matrices without loss of generality.
+We view $L$ as a symmetry of the code by identifying the codespace with the groundspace of the Hamiltonan $H=-\sum_i s_i$ and noting that $L$ commutes with $H$.
+From this point of view, it is natural to project into an eigenspace of $L$ by gauging it.

-To gauge $L$ we first pick a connected graph $G$ whose vertices are identified with the qubits in the support of $L$.
-We next introduce an auxiliary qubit on each edge of $G$, initialized in the $\ket{0}$ state.
+To gauge $L$ we first pick a connected graph $G$ whose vertices $V$ are identified with the qubits in the support of $L$.
+We sometimes refer to this graph as the auxiliary graph.
+Next, we introduce auxiliary qubits on the edges $E$ of $G$, one per edge, initialized in the $\ket{0}$ state.
 In the physics literature these edge qubits are referred to as \textit{gauge qubits}.
-Finally, we introduce a set of \textit{Gauss's law operators}, $\mathcal{A}=\{A_v\}_{v\in V}$ where ${A_v=X_v\prod_{e\ni v}X_e}$, and project the code onto an eigenspace of each of these operators via measurement.
+Employing these edge qubits, we introduce a set of \textit{Gauss's law operators}, $\mathcal{A}=\{A_v\}_{v\in V}$ where ${A_v=X_v\prod_{e\ni v}X_e}$, and crucially $L=\prod_vA_v$, so that we can infer the eigenvalue of $L$ from the eigenvalues of all the $A_v$.
+To obtain these eigenvalues, we measure each of the $A_v$ operators.
 This results in a deformed code, which is a subsystem code if the number of edge qubits exceeds the number of Gauss's law operators.
-This subsystem code is gauge fixed by the choice of initial state for the edge qubits.
-The gauge fixed code is a stabilizer code specified by the deformed check operators of the original code and a set of \textit{flux operators} $\mathcal{B}=\{B_p\}_{p\in C}$, where $B_p=\prod_{e\in p}Z_e$, and $p$ labels a generating set of cycles for $G$.
-The flux operators are obtained from a deformation of the initial single body $Z_e$ checks on the edge qubits.
-See Fig.~\ref{fig:thin_Tanner} for a depiction of the Tanner graph of the deformed code.
+However, this subsystem code is gauge fixed by the choice of initial state for the edge qubits.
+Specifically, include in the stabilizer group a set of \textit{flux operators $\mathcal{B}=\{B_p\}_{p\in C}$, where $B_p=\prod_{e\in p}Z_e$, and $p$ labels a generating set of cycles for $G$.
+The flux operators commute with the $A_v$ operators by construction and can be obtained by deforming the initial single-qubit $Z_e$ operators on edge qubits following standard stabilizer update rules~\cite{gottesman1997stabilizer}.}